nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 You can program applications and samples on the nRF9160 DK after obtaining the corresponding firmware images.

-Download the latest application and modem firmware from the `nRF9160 DK Downloads <nRF9160 product website (compatible downloads)>`_ page.
+Download the latest application and modem firmware from the `nRF9160 DK Downloads`_ page.

 To program applications using the Programmer app from `nRF Connect for Desktop`_, follow the instructions in :ref:`nrf9160_gs_updating_fw_application`.
 In Step 2, set the switch to **nRF91** or **nRF52** as appropriate for the application or sample you are programming.